KPCOFGS/ArcGIS_ExperienceBuilder_LABINS_Map/README.md

 5. Wait and then it will be imported to your computer

 ## License
-This project is licensed under the GNU GENERAL PUBLIC LICENSE
+This project is licensed under the Apache License

 See the [LICENSE](LICENSE) file for details.